deepprakashp354/dmodev1.1.0/README.md

 ```

-Step 7 Open 'views.js' from <appname> folder, you'll find a index function that has been provided for first time user.
+Step 7 Open 'views.js' from '<appname>' folder, you'll find a index function that has been provided for first time user.

-Step 8 Open 'url.js' from <appname> folder, uncomment the url.
+Step 8 Open 'url.js' from '<appname>' folder, uncomment the url.

 ```
 var views = require('./views.js');